Finding a graduate job as an international student in the UK is painful.

 You now know what industries the biggest employers of graduates are, and therefore most likely to sponsor international students.

-You are highly advised to apply for these industries alongside your own preference EVEN if you would not choose these industries.
+We strongly advise you to apply for these industries alongside your own preference EVEN if you would not choose these industries.

 Remember the key question “Do you want a job or not?”